Eugenie Bouchard: 2015: Out of form, concussion at US Open

 Bouchard started her season at the Hopman Cup, representing Canada alongside Vasek Pospisil.
 She lost her first match against the Czech Republic's Lucie Šafářová, and Canada went on to lose the tie.
 Then, in the tie against the U.S. team, Bouchard beat Serena Williams, while Pospisil beat John Isner to give Canada the win.
 They defeated Italy in the last tie, but despite the win, they finished second in the group and were eliminated.
 At the Australian Open, Bouchard lost in the quarterfinals to Maria Sharapova in straight sets.
-On February 5, 2015, Bouchard began working with Sam Sumyk, who had previously coached Victoria Azarenka to Grand Slam success.
+On February 5, 2015, Bouchard began working with Sam Sumyk, who had previously coached Victoria Azarenka to major success.

 Bouchard, the top seed at Diamond Games at Antwerp, was eliminated in the second round by Mona Barthel after a first-round bye.
 At Indian Wells, Bouchard was eliminated in the fourth round by qualifier Lesia Tsurenko.
 A week later in Miami, after a first-round bye, Bouchard was defeated in the second round by yet another qualifier, Tatjana Maria in straight sets.

 Bouchard began her clay-court season at the Family Circle Cup.
 After receiving a bye in the first round, she lost in the second round to unseeded Lauren Davis in straight sets.
 Bouchard then participated in Fed Cup, representing team Canada.
 She went on to lose both of her singles matches to Romanians Alexandra Dulgheru and Andreea Mitu.
 Canada was hence relegated to the World Group II division.

 Bouchard lost her first-round match against Barbora Strýcová at the Madrid Open, after winning the first set and up with a break in the second, which put her losing streak at the time at six matches.
 The next week at the Italian Open, she won her first match since March defeating Zarina Diyas in the second round, but lost in the next round to eventual finalist Carla Suárez Navarro.
 At the French Open, Bouchard was eliminated in the first round, losing to Kristina Mladenovic.